 The key players in a social network are your Experts, Influencers, Gatekeepers, and Connectors.
 Each are important in their own ways, and you need to gain their support for any culture change initiative.
 These people need to have a high frequency of contact with the cultural change process an practice.
 They are going to be the ones that set the example and distribute the culture to the rest of the organisation.
 As Derek Sivers famously put it "new followers don't follow the leader, they follow the other followers."

 Our physical environment and the objects in it form the stage on which your staff perform.
 Are you setting them up for great performances, giving them the cues and props they need?
 Art, Awards, and artefacts of belonging (like lapel pins, t-shirts, certificates) all serve to communicate cultural values.

-For example, Ogilvy London and Cape Town encourage more a more digitally savvy culture by making the latest gadgets available to staff through Ogilvy Labs.
+Ogilvy encouraged more a more digitally savvy culture by making the latest gadgets available to staff through Ogilvy Labs.
 There are screens live-streaming social data from clients, there are interactive demos of the latest in sensory technology around the office, and there are framed certificates displayed for people who complete digital training.
 Other artefacts could include the kinds of awards that are valued, for example, displaying Cannes Lions, or Bookmark Awards.